-- 1. a description of the general NEPA analytical approach for the WCNH/Birds project alternatives; - 2. the MS TIG plan for site-specific NEPA review for the selected alternative; and - 3. the organization of the affected environment and environmental consequences for WCNH/Birds Restoration Type.

-1) The NEPA Analytical Approach for the Development of WCNH/Birds Project Alternatives: Proposed WCNH/Birds Alternatives A-D, include acquisition and management of habitat that would benefit the target Restoration Types.
+- 1. a description of the general NEPA analytical approach for the WCNH/Birds project alternatives; - 2. the MS TIG plan for site-specific NEPA review for the selected alternative; and - 3. the organization of the affected environment and environmental consequences for WCNH/Birds Restoration Type. - 1) The NEPA Analytical Approach for the Development of WCNH/Birds Project Alternatives: Proposed WCNH/Birds Alternatives A-D, include acquisition and management of habitat that would benefit the target Restoration Types.
 If the preferred alternative(s) are ultimately selected in the final RP/EA, the implementing agency would begin willing landowner identification, title surveys, appraisals, etc. and acquisitions28.
 Acquisition of parcels will only be made at appraised value.
 Additionally, if the preferred alternative(s) are selected, habitat inventories, restoration planning and restoration measures and management activities would be developed for newly acquired land and current publicly owned parcels consistent with existing management plans.
 The size and location of these acquisitions would depend on successful negotiations to acquire targeted parcels and therefore the extent of the potential adverse and beneficial impacts are evaluated in this Draft RP/EA as a range of potential impacts.
 Further, restoration measures and management activities would be implemented on a site-specific basis and would vary for each depending on the current condition of the habitat on that site.

-The environmental consequences analysis in this Draft RP/EA would be corroborated by a site-specific review because the exact parcels and associated restoration measures and management activities that would be most appropriate on those parcels are not known at this time.
+The environmental consequences analysis in this Draft RP/EA would be corroborated by a sitespecific review because the exact parcels and associated restoration measures and management activities that would be most appropriate on those parcels are not known at this time.
 The environmental consequences in the Draft RP/EA are based on the extent of the anticipated restoration measures and management activities contemplated on parcels for proposed alternative project areas.
 This analysis provides a maximum impact to each of the resource categories based on the MS TIG's knowledge of the proposed alternative project area.
 This Draft RP/EA also presents a process that the MS TIG would follow to complete the requirements of NEPA and other environmental statutes as site-specific restoration measures and management activities are planned.
 The process is described in more detail below.

-2) The MS TIG Approach to Site-Specific NEPA Review for the Selected Alternative: In the future, the Implementing Trustee would perform additional environmental reviews once parcels and site-specific restoration measures and management activities are developed for a site.
-The following is a description of the proposed approach to NEPA evaluation for future site-specific restoration measures and management activities for the WCNH/Bird alternatives in this Draft RP/EA.
+- 2) The MS TIG Approach to Site-Specific NEPA Review for the Selected Alternative: In the future, the Implementing Trustee would perform additional environmental reviews once parcels and site-specific restoration measures and management activities are developed for a site.
+The following is a description of the proposed approach to NEPA evaluation for future site-specific restoration measures and management activities for the WCNH/Bird alternatives in this Draft RP/EA. - Future NEPA evaluations would be conducted by the Implementing Trustee or their designee by completing an Environmental Evaluation that would document whether impacts are at or below the maximum impacts described in the Final RP/EA.
+An example of an Environmental Evaluation Worksheet is attached as Appendix A.